 Family Encyclopedia >> Work

-The proof is in:nice guys and gals don't finish last, and being a selfish bastard won't get you ahead.
-That's the clear conclusion of research that followed obnoxious people—those with selfish, combative, manipulative personalities—from college or graduate school to where they landed in their careers about 14 years later.
+The evidence is clear: nice guys and gals don't finish last, and being a selfish jerk won't propel you ahead.
+This is the resounding conclusion from a longitudinal study tracking individuals with obnoxious traits—selfish, combative, and manipulative personalities—from college or graduate school to their career positions 14 years later.

 “I was surprised by the consistency of the findings.
-Regardless of the individual or context, unpleasantness gave people no advantage in the struggle for power — even in more cutthroat, 'dog-eat-dog' organizational cultures," said Berkeley Haas professor Cameron Anderson, who co-authored the study. research.
+Regardless of the individual or context, unpleasantness gave people no advantage in the struggle for power—even in more cutthroat, 'dog-eat-dog' organizational cultures," said Berkeley Haas professor Cameron Anderson, co-author of the study.

 Two longitudinal studies